Staff

 (231) 722-7878 ext.
 230

 Lauryn joined WMSRDC in 2024 as a Planner under the supervision of the Transportation Planning Director, Joel Fitzpatrick.
-She is responsible for attending meetings for the MPO, TIP, Technical and Policy Committee meetings, as well as participating with the MITC-IAWG on air quality for the Clean Air Coalition (CAC).
-There will also be engagement with public involvement for rural and small-urban areas as well as transportation decision making and annual PASER road ratings.
+She is responsible for attending meetings for the MPO.
+TIP, Technical and Policy Committee meetings, as well as participating with the MITC-IAWG on air quality for the Clean Air Coalition (CAC).
+She also is engaged in public involvement for rural and small-urban areas as well as transportation decision making and annual PASER road ratings.

 (231) 722-7878 ext.
 150